open-telemetry/opentelemetry.io/content/en/docs/instrumentation/swift/manual.md

 ### Span Attributes

 Spans can also be annotated with additional attributes.
 All spans will be automatically annotated with the `Resource` attributes attached to the tracer provider.
-The Opentelementry-swift sdk already provides instrumentation of common attributes in the `SDKResourceExtension` instrumentation.
+The Opentelemetry-swift sdk already provides instrumentation of common attributes in the `SDKResourceExtension` instrumentation.
 In this example a span for a network request capturing details about that request using existing [semantic conventions](/docs/reference/specification/trace/semantic_conventions/).

 ```swift